Home Compare DNB.OL vs JYSK.CO

 DNB Bank A vs Jyske Bank A/S: Which Stock Looks Stronger in 2026?

-DNB Bank ASA leads structurally, with profitability as the clearest single gap between the two profiles.
+DNB Bank ASA holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Jyske Bank A/S does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Profitability still does most of the heavy lifting in this comparison.
-DNB Bank ASA leads by 15 points on the overall comparison score.
+The overall score gap is 23 points in favour of DNB Bank ASA.

 INDUSTRY COMPARISON